Mohamedreda03/full-auth-nextjs/README.md

 # Next.js Authentication System with Better Auth

-نظام مصادقة كامل ومرن مبني باستخدام Next.js 15, Better Auth, Drizzle ORM, و shadcn/ui.
+A complete and flexible authentication system built with Next.js 15, Better Auth, Drizzle ORM, and shadcn/ui.

 ---